 We bring new knowledge

 &post-capture survival

-At Sharklab ADRIA, we lead the systematic research on trauma, injuries from fishing gear, and post-capture survival in sharks and rays—critical yet often overlooked aspects of marine conservation and fisheries management.
-Our work provides groundbreaking insights into how fishing pressure affects survival rates, stress responses, and long-term population health.
+At Sharklab ADRIA, we lead the systematic research on trauma, injuries from fishing gear, and post-capture survival in sharks and rays—critical yet often overlooked aspects of marine conservation and fisheries management. long-term population health.

+We bring new knowledge